 If you've tried these parmesan mushroom toasts or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more delicious food and what I'm getting up to.

-Clean any dirt on the mushrooms with a damp paper towel and finely slice.
-Add 1 tbsp of olive oil to a large frying pan and add the mushrooms.
+- Clean any dirt on the mushrooms with a damp paper towel and finely slice.
+Add 1 tablespoon of olive oil to a large frying pan and add the mushrooms.
 When the mushrooms start to wilt down, add the oregano and a good pinch of salt and pepper.